imadlaichi/Python-Programs/README.md

 # Python-Programs
 ## Description:
-This repository contains a collection of small programs and projects developed in Python.
+This repository contains a collection of small useful programs and projects developed in Python.
 These programs cover a variety of topics and functionalities, from simple scripts to more complex applications.
 ## Project List:
 - Akinator
 - Creacte a Multiplication Table